lavaeater/turbo-rocket-ultra/README.md

 So, go back to getting the towers done instead?
 And make the towers look good, no matter what.

+I can't let the fucking projection go.
+It is insanely annoying.
+Perhaps I should try adding aabb collisions with JBump if I am to destroy everything I have?

+No, work on level five for a minute, my man.
+Or add other polish that will actually add to the game, my man.
+You want a five-player playable demo on saturday by the latest, can't fiddle around with the projection now!

 ## Friday the 3rd of December

 Manage your energy, avoid depression.